ArtsyMacaw/wlogout/README.md

 {
     "label" : "CSS Label",
-    "action" : "command to execute when clicked", "text" : "text displayed on button"
+    "action" : "command to execute when clicked", "text" : "text displayed on button",
+    "keybind" : "character to be bound"
 }
 ```
 Check the default [layout file](layout) for examples and inspiration.